 By Jo McKenzie.
 Last Updated 28th June 2023.
-Can you imagine the problems that could arise if a letter containing personal information intended for you ended up at the wrong address?
+Can you imagine the problems that could arise if a letter containing personal information was sent to the wrong address?
 As you’ll learn in this article, you could make a wrong postal address data breach claim if you suffer psychologically or financially as a result of such a mistake.

 Examples of postal data breaches include where your bank sends statements to the wrong person, the local authority sends a rent arrears demand to an incorrect recipient or, in a case we’ll look at later, where the Welsh NHS sent important medical advice to the wrong recipients.